 When Sam learned from his financial advisor that the realistic return on the net proceeds ($2 million to $5 million, depending on whether he actually received the $3 million in future payments) was 4 to 5 percent, he had no alternative but to back out of the sale process.

 Sam made two critical mistakes: He miscalculated the proceeds he’d receive at closing and unrealistically overestimated the rate of future investment return.
 He would have saved time, effort, and money if he had (1) gotten a sale-price estimate that allowed him to realistically estimate how much he would net from the sale and (2) forecasted a realistic, risk-sensitive rate of investment return (as part of a financial needs analysis).
 With these two pieces of information in hand, Sam could have made a more informed decision.

 Many owners don’t have the luxury of time.
 We suggest that you at least stick your toe in the exit-planning pool by obtaining these two simple measurements.
 Test your assumptions: You may be surprised by the results.

-Call us so we can help you get started on a plan that can make your company more valuable today and help you achieve the future exit you desire.
+Contact us today so that we can help you get started on a plan that can make your company more valuable today and help you achieve the future exit you desire.